-With nearly 50% of College of Design students participating in a study abroad experience, international programming plays a large role in the comprehensive education of students in architecture, historic preservation and interiors.
+With nearly 50% of College of Design students participating in an education abroad experience, international programming plays a large role in the comprehensive education of students in architecture, historic preservation and interiors.
 In fact, the College of Design has the most students on the University of Kentucky campus who graduate with an education abroad experience.

 In summer 2017, students in the College of Design wrapped up some of the first research collected on a mid-century neighborhood as part of the nation’s first hybrid Field School in Historic Preservation.